-WordPress is a popular content management system (CMS) that helps you create a website from scratch.
-Besides, WooCommerce is a WordPress plugin that turns your WordPress site into an online store.
-It contains all functionality to sell products online and manage inventory.
+WordPress is an incredibly popular content management system (CMS) that helps you create a website from the ground up.
+On top of that, WooCommerce, a WordPress plugin, turns your site into a fully functional online store, perfect for selling products and handling inventory.

 Contents